ArvinUbhi/amqpbug/README.md

 ## Reproducing the bug

-1. Create an AMQP Artemis broker and set up a durable queue.
+1. Create an AMQP Artemis broker and set up a **durable non-destructive** queue.
 Load this queue with over **1k** messages.
 You could push a string message of "Hello" to the queue 3k times, for example.
 2. In the **AmqpClientConfig** file - change the host name, port, username and password values to those of your broker.
 3. In **application properties** - change the targeted incoming address and queue to your new queue.
 5. Run the project in dev mode!